-This fully editable Lab Station Activity on DNA, Genes, Chromosomes, and Alleles is meant to get your students out of their seats and engaged in the content.
-This activity was designed for High School biology science students.
+This fully editable Lab Station Activity on Solutions and Mechanical Mixtures is meant to get your students out of their seats and engaged in the content.
+This activity was designed for high school chemistry students.

 Each station not only offers a unique opportunity to test your students’ knowledge (offer an opinion, answer questions based on a video or reading, draw, etc.) but also provides a fantastic learning opportunity where your kids are learning through assessment.
 Each station comes with a description card while some also contain more detailed instructions, a reading, questions to answer, etc. Students are equipped with a recording sheet (passport) to write their answers.
 There is almost no prep for you.
 Simply print the cards, lay them out around the room and you’re all set.
 An answer key is also provided where applicable.

 No prep, no formatting, no issues.
 Simply download, print (or upload to your class site) and you’re all set.

 This resource is fully editable for your convenience